Director & Co-founder, Assistant Prof. Mechanical Engineering

-He co-founded the Alliance to Feed the Earth in Disasters (ALLFED) and donates half his income to it.
+He co-founded and directs the Alliance to Feed the Earth in Disasters (ALLFED) and donates half his income to it.

 He received the National Merit Scholarship, the Barry Goldwater Scholarship, the National Science Foundation Graduate Research Fellowship, is a Penn State distinguished alumnus, and is a registered professional engineer.

 He has authored or co-authored >90 publications (over 1250 citations, h-index = 16), including the book Feeding Everyone no Matter What: Managing Food Security after Global Catastrophe.
-His food work has been featured in 18 countries, over 100 articles, including Science, Wikipedia, Discovery Channel Online News, Gizmodo, Phys.org, and Science Daily.
+His food work has been featured in over 25 countries, over 200 articles, including Science, Wikipedia, Discovery Channel Online News, Gizmodo, Phys.org, and Science Daily.

 He has given interviews on 80,000 Hours podcast and Estonian Public Radio, WGBH Radio, Boston, and WCAI Radio on Cape Cod, USA.
-He has given over 90 technical presentations, including ones on food at Princeton University, Lawrence Berkeley National Lab, Sandia National Lab, Los Alamos National Lab, Cornell University, Imperial College, University of Cambridge, and University of Oxford.
+He has given over 90 technical presentations, including ones on food at Princeton University, Lawrence Berkeley National Lab, Sandia National Lab, Los Alamos National Lab, Cornell University, Imperial College, University College London, University of Cambridge, and University of Oxford.